GenetH/setghub_devops_learning/AWS_Cloud_Solution_for_2_Company_Websites_using_revers_proxy/Aws_cloud_solu_for_2_company_doc.md

 ---

-### **Summary of Steps**
-1. Provision EC2 instances for **WordPress** and **Tooling** with required software.
-2. Create AMIs for both instances.
-3. Set up separate launch templates for each website.
-4. Use AWS ACM to configure and validate TLS certificates for secured connectivity.

-Let me know if you'd like more specific details on any of the steps! 😊

 ### Configure Application Load Balancer (ALB) to Route Traffic to NGINX

-Follow these steps to configure an **Application Load Balancer (ALB)** to route traffic to NGINX EC2 instances:

----

 ### **1. Create an Internet-facing ALB**
 1. Log in to the **AWS Management Console**.